 12. The new IAB-donor-CU responds with an IAB TRANSPORT MIGRATION MANAGEMENT RESPONSE message to the initial IAB-donor-CU to provide the mapping information for the offloaded traffic.

 13. The F1-C and F1-U connections with the initial IAB-donor-CU are switched to use the new TNL address(es) of the IAB-node undergoing recovery.
 The initial IAB-donor-CU updates the UL BH information associated with each GTP-tunnel to the IAB-node undergoing recovery.
-This step may also the update UL FTEID and DL FTEID associated to each GTP-tunnel.
+This step may also the update the UL FTEID and DL FTEID associated to each GTP-tunnel.
 The initial IAB-donor-CU may also update the UL BH information associated with non-UP traffic.

-14. The initial IAB-donor-CU may release the BH RLC channels and BAP-sublayer routing entries on the initial path between initial parent IAB-node and the initial IAB-donor-DU.
+14. The initial IAB-donor-CU may release the BH RLC channels and BAP-sublayer routing entries on the initial path between the initial parent IAB-node and the initial IAB-donor-DU.

 The traffic offload due to inter-CU RLF recovery described in steps 1 to 14 can be revoked.
-In this case, the IAB-MT that previously underwent RLF recovery is handed over in reverse direction, i.e., from the former new IAB-donor-CU to the former initial IAB-donor-CU, after which the traffic of the IAB-DU whose collocated IAB-MT underwent RLF recovery, and the traffic of descendant IAB-DUs, are routed again along the path under the former old IAB-donor-CU.
-The former new IAB-donor-CU can trigger this return of offloaded traffic back to the source IAB-donor-CU by executing the XnAP Handover Preparation procedure for the migrating IAB-MT towards the former initial IAB-donor-CU.
+In this case, the IAB-MT that previously underwent RLF recovery is handed over in reverse direction, i.e., from the former new IAB-donor-CU to the former initial IAB-donor-CU, after which the traffic of the IAB-DU whose collocated IAB-MT underwent RLF recovery, and the traffic of descendant IAB-DUs, are routed again along the path under the former initial IAB-donor-CU.
+The former new IAB-donor-CU can trigger this return of offloaded traffic back to the initial IAB-donor-CU by executing the XnAP Handover Preparation procedure for the migrating IAB-MT towards the former initial IAB-donor-CU.
+The former initial IAB-donor-CU may trigger the revoking by sending an IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message to the former new IAB-donor-CU, after which the former new IAB-donor-CU executes the XnAP Handover Preparation procedure for the migrating IAB-MT towards the former initial IAB-donor-CU.

 -------------------------------------------End of changes-------------------------------------------